zstanecic/weather_plus/addon/doc/pt_PT/readme.md

 --------------------------------------------------------------------------------

 # Novidades: (As mensagens seguintes, até ao final da tradução, são da responsabilidade do Senhor Rémy Ruiz, que as traduziu à revelia da Equipa Portuguesa do NVDA) #

+# Version 7.7 #

+* Now also compatible with new nvda Alpha version.

+# Version 7.4 #

+* Fixed a bug in a city search function.

 # Version 7.3 #
 * Fixed unexpected bug in case of page not found while searching for